Command Line Interfaces

 experimenter (

-) – The id of the experimenter conducting the experiment.project_name (
+str) – The unique identifier of the experimenter conducting the experiment session.project_name (

-) – The name of the project for which the experiment is conducted.experiment_name (
+str) – The name of the project in which the experimental animal participates.experiment_name (

-) – The numeric ID of the animal participating in the experiment.animal_weight (
+str) – The unique identifier of the animal participating in the experiment.animal_weight (

-) – The weight of the animal, in grams, at the beginning of the experiment session.maximum_unconsumed_rewards (
+float) – The weight of the animal, in grams, at the beginning of the session.maximum_unconsumed_rewards (

 - Return type: